 Diploma in International Volunteering

-Are you planning a volunteer abroad trip but would like to add academic recognition?
-Or would a formal qualification in international volunteering help you pursue a career in this field?
+Are you planning a volunteer abroad trip and would like to gain academic recognition and credits?
+Or would a formal qualification in international volunteering help you prepare for a meaningful career in the non-profit sector?

 Stand out to employers with an accredited diploma qualification on your resume

-Understand the cultural, social, political and religious impacts of volunteering
+Learn about the cultural, social, political, and religious impacts of volunteering

 Diploma in International Volunteering